tnordal/backup-py-projects/.github/project-instructions.md

 4. **Progress Indicator Module:**
    - Counts the eligible files and uses `tqdm` to display progress as files are copied.

-5. **Installer Module:**
-   - Provides an installation option that install the module as Python Package and assigns the necessary executable permissions.

 ## Considerations